RiiConnect24/Wii-Guide/_pages/en_US/priiloader.md

 ##### Section III - Entering/Configuring Priiloader

 1. Hold the RESET button while turning on your Wii.
+:   If you are using a Wii mini, plug in a USB keyboard and hold escape while turning it on

 ![Turn on](/images/Priiloader/5.jpg)
 ![Hold RESET](/images/Priiloader/4.jpg)